A zeal for changing lives led Katie Addington to open Pure Barre in The District at Prairie Trail in March 2018.

 Barre is a low impact workout of isometric strength training that incorporates the use of a ballet barre.
-Classes typically involve holding basic ballet, yoga and Pilates poses, focusing on form and improving core strength.
+Classes typically involve holding basic ballet, yoga and Pilates poses.
+The focus is on form and improving core strength.

 At the barre is a comfortable place for Katie.
 Growing up in Grinnell, Iowa, she cultivated a fascination of movement and fitness through dance classes that began at age 8.
-She continued with dance throughout her college career at Stephens College in Columbia, Missouri, graduating with a BFA in dance.
+She continued with dance throughout her college career at Stephens College in Columbia, Missouri.
+She graduated with a BFA in dance.
 Within two years of her college graduation she earned a comprehensive Stott Pilates Certification.
-She taught Pilates for 13 years in Missouri and North Carolina, taking Pure Barre classes as a hobby starting in 2010.
+She taught Pilates for 13 years in Missouri and North Carolina.
+And she began taking Pure Barre classes as a hobby starting in 2010.
 She instantly fell in love with the technique and choreography that Pure Barre offered.

-Katie and her husband moved back to the Midwest to be closer to family after starting their family.
+Katie and her husband moved back to the Midwest after starting their family.
 That’s when Katie grew serious about opening her own business.
-“I grew up in a household where both parents were entrepreneurs, and my siblings and I helped at their businesses every evening,” she says.
-“I’ve always had the desire to own my own business, I just didn’t know when it would happen.
-I honestly thought it would happen before it did.”
+“I grew up in a household where both parents were entrepreneurs.
+My siblings and I helped at their businesses every evening,” she says.
+“I’ve always had the desire to own my own business.
+I just didn’t know when it would happen.”

-She considered opening a Pilates studio, but after weighing pros and cons opted in to the Pure Barre franchise.
+She considered opening a Pilates studio.
+But after weighing pros and cons she opted in to the Pure Barre franchise.
 Pure Barre has 500 studios across North America.

 “I love that Pure Barre offers three different types of classes I can market within one facility,” says Katie.
 “There is the classic class, which is strengthening and toning.
 We offer the Empower class, which is cardio-based.
 And soon we will have another class type that focuses more on the mind + body connection.”